Monday, November 19, 2018

 It was amazing that a group of friends were able to sit around the same sofa after a lapse of thirteen years.
 With a deep sense of gratitude and thanksgiving, I truly appreciate the meaning of the saying, "The Greatest Wealth is Health".

 True to the saying, friends that last for a life time are those made in schools and university.
-Ever since we got to know each other in 1973 in the Fifth Residential College of the University of Malaya, we have not cease to meet whenever opportunity arises.
+Ever since we got to know each other in 1973 in the Fifth Residential College of the University of Malaya, we have not ceased to meet whenever opportunity arises.
 Our last gathering (Read here) was in August 2015, just over three years ago.

 At our age, there is no career to pursue and no assignment deadline to meet.
 We gather to talk about anything under the sun and we look for food that pleases our taste buds.
 We understand that we have the time but do recognize that time is fast becoming a diminishing commodity.